Kentucky vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 13, 2021

 Vanderbilt Stats and Trends

-- The Commodores have been underdogs by 21 points or more two times this year and have not covered the spread once.
+- The Commodores have yet to cover the spread this year when underdogs by 21 points or more.

-- Vanderbilt's games this season have hit the over four times in eight opportunities (50%).
+- Vanderbilt has eclipsed the over/under in 50% of its opportunities this year (four times in eight games with a set point total).

-- When Vanderbilt records more than 23.4 points, it is 2-1 against the spread and 2-1 overall.
+- Vanderbilt is 2-1 against the spread and 2-1 overall when the team scores more than 23.4 points.

-- In games that Vanderbilt amasses more than 349.4 yards, the team is 1-2 against the spread and 1-2 overall.
+- When Vanderbilt piles up more than 349.4 yards, the team is 1-2 against the spread and 1-2 overall.

-- The Commodores have turned the ball over 16 times this season, 11 more turnovers than the Wildcats have forced (5).
+- This year the Commodores have turned the ball over 16 times, 11 more than the Wildcats' takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.